 - Ben Nevis, the tallest mountain in Britain.

 - Glenfinnan Viaduct, where the famous Hogwarts Express scenes are filmed.
+Here’s everything you need to know about planning a visit.

 - Rannoch Moor, which is a large, uninterrupted, epic landscape, dotted with lochs and waterfalls.